fuhsjr00/bug.n/doc/Default_configuration.md

 percentage.

 `Config_singleRowBar=1`
-> If false, the bar will have to rows, one for the window title and one for all other GUI controls.
+> If false, the bar will have two rows, one for the window title and one for all other GUI controls.

 `Config_spaciousBar=0`